What I’m about to share is totally bangin, crunk, and fantabulous!

 The future of filmmaking is upon us.
 And the future is NOW!

-For those of you interested in making movies, there is a new format.
-And this format allows you to simply put a tape in a camera and push record.
-And these cameras (also referred to as camcorders) allow you to capture audio!
+There is a new format for those interested in making movies.
+And this format allows you to simply put a tape in a camera and push a button with the word “record.”
+And these cameras (also referred to as camcorders) will enable you to capture audio!

 And no. I am not referring to Betamax.
 For those of you interested in Betamax.
 Bad news. . .
-Betamax sucks and it is yesterday’s technology.
+Betamax sucks, and it is yesterday’s technology.
 No kidding.
-I was at the recent NAB show and one of the reps (who will remain unnamed) told me that VHS is going to win the tape race over Betamax.
+I was at the recent NAB show, and one of the reps (who will remain unnamed) told me that VHS will win the tape race over Betamax.
 (Sorry.)

 Unofficially, he cited that the adult movie industry is driving the trend.
 But who knows?